dre1597/Binary-Converter-JavaScript/README.md

 # Converter Binary to Decimal and Decimal to Binary using JavaScript

+## About

+There is 2 pages, one for binary to decimal and one for decimal to binary.
+Watch out for the limits on subtitle.

-## Technlogies
+## Technologies

 -   HTML
 -   CSS
 -   JavaScript

 See more projects like this on [app-ideas](https://github.com/florinpop17/app-ideas)